aws-quickstart/connect-integration-perficient-msdynamics/README.md

-# connect-integration-perficient-msdynamics-datadip
+# connect-integration-perficient-msdynamics
-## Amazon Connect Integration for Microsoft Dynamics 365 Data Dip by Perficient
+## Amazon Connect Integration -- Toolkit for Microsoft Dynamics 365 by Perficient

 This Quick Start by Perficient enables organizations to offer better customer experiences in Amazon Connect by providing data integration with Microsoft Dynamics 365.